-This is why the Department of Health and Human Services (HHS) is giving the states the freedom to model their benchmark plan (ie, the plan that serves as a minimum standard on which all new plans are modeled, including the specifics in terms of how essential health benefits are covered) for individuals and businesses on either:
+This is why the Department of Health and Human Services (HHS) gave the states the freedom to model their benchmark plan (ie, the plan that serves as a minimum standard on which all new plans are modeled, including the specifics in terms of how essential health benefits are covered) for individuals and businesses on either:

 - one of the three small group plans in their state that boast the largest enrollment, or